HITECHCRIME/HC_OVERVIEW/README.md

 Story - is the thing we understand after watching the sequence of events Structure of information we assemble.
 Chunking of information and expecting people to piece it together.

+Story is a result of experiencing the plot.

 Story in transmedia: there is a narrative logic to it even if different projects tell different stories in different timelines and versions of reality.
 They all belong to one storyworld.

+Story is what we have in our mind once we consumed a plot of a movie.
+More information processed together, no one person is going to know all the parts of the story which creates a social opportunity for people to pull knowledge together and keep the story alive.

 # Narrative Arcs for Hitech Crime